parmentelat/r2lab-obsolete/imaging/README.md

 In short: see `/etc/imaging-inventory.json`

-Unfortunately the tools need a mapping between hostnames and MAC addresses - essentially for messing with pxelinux symlinks.
-At this point at least; it occurred to me only later that maybe an IP address would have done.
-In any case for now the tool needs to find an inventory in a file named	`/etc/imaging-inventory.json`.
-This is taken care of by  `inventory/configure.py` and its `Makefile`.
-Note that like for the OMF JSON inventory file, `configure.py` creates 2 different files for faraday and bemol - to account for any replacement node on farady, like when e.g. node 41 actually sits in slot 15.
+Unfortunately the tool needs a mapping between hostnames and MAC addresses - essentially for messing with pxelinux *nextboot* symlinks.
+This is why the tool needs to find an inventory in a file named `/etc/imaging-inventory.json`.

+**On R2LAB**: this is taken care of by `inventory/configure.py` and its `Makefile`.
+Note that like for the OMF JSON inventory file, `configure.py` creates 2 different files for faraday and bemol - to account for any replacement node on faraday, like when e.g. node 41 actually sits in slot 15.

 FYI an inventory files just looks like below; the `data` field is not needed